mamont77/easydrupal/modules/contrib/disqus/README.md

    configure the disqus comment field for any entity sub-type.
 6. Visit the permissions, and set which users you would like to have the ability to view Disqus threads (recommended for role).
+7. You can also set additional configurations related to localization, inherit login, comment tracking in GA and sending notification to entity author through the module settings.

 Additional Requirements
 --------